dng22712/Stress-Detection-Sensor-Analysis-using-Data-Science/README.md

 There are several avenues for future work and improvements in this project.
 One potential area for improvement is in the feature engineering stage, where more domain knowledge could be incorporated to improve the accuracy of the model.
 Additionally, further testing could be done to ensure that the model performs well across different populations and is not biased towards a specific group.

 Contact
-If you have any questions or feedback on this project, please contact Dhanush at dg22712@essex.ac.uk.
+If you have any questions or feedback on this project, please contact at dg22712@essex.ac.uk.